About iMentor’s Partner Programs

 Click here to learn more about our application and selection process.

 Joe Mastrolia has been Danny's mentor since Danny was a freshman in high school.
 In this audio slideshow, Danny reads the letter he wrote to Joe before heading to college.

 iMentor Partner Programs Model

-Individual mentor-mentee matches – Every student is partnered with a same-gender college-educated mentor solely dedicated to his or her success.
-Students and mentors communicate through guided weekly online conversations and a monthly in-person meeting.
+- Individual mentor-mentee matches – Every student is partnered with a same-gender college-educated mentor solely dedicated to his or her success.
+Students and mentors communicate through guided weekly online conversations and monthly in-person meetings.

-Comprehensive, research-based curriculum – Our developmentally aligned scope and sequence guides the mentor-mentee interaction through weekly online, classroom-based mentor-mentee communication as well as the monthly in-person pair events.
-It is designed to achieve the following outcomes: build strong, personal relationships; nurture and grow a college aspiration; develop non-cognitive skills for college success, such as persistence and self-advocacy; and prepare students for successful college admission and transition.
+- Comprehensive, research-based curriculum – Our developmentally aligned scope and sequence is designed to achieve the following outcomes: build strong, personal relationships; nurture and grow a college aspiration; develop non-cognitive skills for college success; and prepare students for successful college admission and transition.

 Technology platform – Our comprehensive online platform enables partner staff to launch, manage, monitor, and evaluate the program. iMentor leverages technology to make participation feasible for busy professionals and to enhance corporate involvement.

 - Outcome-focused evaluation – iMentor measures and shares college attainment and matriculation rates, and tracks early indicators of college success and readiness.
 We combine direct-impact measures with research that has the potential to inform the field.

 iMentor measures our impact through annual pre-post surveys, data collection in partnership with our schools, and independent evaluation.
 We are currently engaged in a seven-year independent evaluation with New York University’s Research Alliance for New York City Schools that will be the nation’s most comprehensive study conducted on mentoring. iMentor’s focus on college is achieving promising results: